 Farmers National Banc in Focus

-In terms of dividend growth, the company's current annualized dividend of $0.36 is up 20% from last year.
-Farmers National Banc has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 29.31%.
+In terms of dividend growth, the company's current annualized dividend of $0.40 is up 5.3% from last year.
+In the past five-year period, Farmers National Banc has increased its dividend 4 times on a year-over-year basis for an average annual increase of 33.24%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Farmers National's current payout ratio is 30%, meaning it paid out 30% of its trailing 12-month EPS as dividend.
+Farmers National's current payout ratio is 31%, meaning it paid out 31% of its trailing 12-month EPS as dividend.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, FMNB presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that FMNB is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report